What to expect

-Your children can store any bags, e.g. lunch bags, in one of our lunch trolleys.
+Your children can store their lunches in one of our lunch trolleys.

 Please note, we cannot allow your group into the Discovery Centre before 10am.
 If you arrive early, you are welcome to wait on our picnic benches in front of our entrance building.

-Please be as prompt as possible as other groups will likely be booked in before or after you
+Please be as prompt as possible as other groups will likely be booked in before and/or after you.

-- Upon arrival, pupils can deposit their lunches in one of our lunch trolleys, which are stored near reception.
+- Upon arrival, your group can deposit their lunches in one of our lunch storage trolleys, which are stored near reception.

 - We will provide you with two bin bags for your lunch waste – a clear one for recyclable items and a black one for non-recyclable items.